Health Library

 • Water containing the radioactive medicine is used to fill the bladder through the catheter.

-• After the bladder is full the patient will pee around the catheter in a diaper or sitting up into a special toilet if they are potty trained.
+• After the bladder is full, your child will pee around the catheter in a diaper or into a special toilet if they are potty trained.

-• While the bladder is filling up and while the patient is urinating, pictures will be taken.
+• While the bladder is filling up and while the patient is urinating, images will be taken.
+The camera only sees the radioactive medicine that was given.

 • At the end of the exam the catheter is removed.